foundersandcoders/coursebook/src/workshops/typescript/index.md

 Node is not written in TypeScript, and so does not include built-in type definitions.
 TS needs us to provide these definitions, otherwise it has no idea what `node:util` exports.

-When a library you want to use does not include it's own types you can usually find them in the community project [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+When a library you want to use does not include its own types you can usually find them in the community project [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
 You can install types from this project using `npm` in your terminal:

 ```shell
 npm i -D @types/node